Networks & Services Streaming Australian Open This Year

 |ALL Australian Open Matches Live!||$50+||Try AT&T TV Now||Yes||No||Yes||Yes|

 |ALL Australian Open Matches Live!||No Standalone App||Yes, with DTVN||Yes||Yes, except with DTVN||Yes||Yes|

 ESPN and its affiliates, i.e., ESPN2, ESPN 3, in addition to the Tennis Channel broadcast the Australian Open.

 Watch Australian Open Matches Without Cable

-Sling TV and DIRECTV NOW start at $20 and $35 respectively.
+Sling TV and AT&T TV NOW start at $25 and $50+ respectively.
 You can try out both services by clicking on their respective links below:

 Official Network Apps that Live Stream the Australian Open

 The Australian Open does not have an official app though their official website does offer fans everything from news about upcoming games, to live scores and broadcast schedule.
 However, if you want to live stream the Australian Open you could try using ESPN’s official app but which will require that you log-in with your cable subscriber credentials.

 Other Ways of Streaming the Australian Open Free